sistemicorp/p01-upyrpc/README.md

 3) The server has plumbing for calls to peek at the command/return queues and manipulate them.
 Most of that functionality I have never used, so it may not work as expected.
 4) Add unit testing.
+5) Improvements on "wrapping" PyBoard functions.
+The code herein provides a few functions for setting, reading GPIOs, ADC, LED, and PWM.
+For a particular application, you probably should discard these and just code what you need.
+Consider whats provided as working examples.
+True RPC would have it such that the methods would be exactly as if running on PyBoard, but that is not this.

 ---
 MIT License